 Your ad should represent who you are.
 You can connect you with the most promising potential recruits best by being expressive.
 Make sure that your company’s unique personality comes across in your outreach efforts.

-When it comes to finding talent to fill jobs that depend heavily on hard skills, human resources can tend to rush towards measuring a candidate’s competency within their area of expertise without probing deeper.
+When it comes to choosing an employee that is a good fit for the company, you should heavily focus on hard skills, human resources can tend to rush towards measuring a candidate’s competency within their area of expertise without probing deeper.

 Questions that employees ask should be related to casual topics.
 Little things like knowing how a prospective recruit spends their free time can be much more relevant than it seems.
 Someone who hates sports, for example, would possibly be an outsider in a department where everyone participates in an annual Super Bowl betting pool.
 Of course, the opinions of existing staff about a potential applicant should be recorded and later evaluated objectively.

-There are ways to familiarize yourself with a job candidate before you even contact them for an interview, one of which is checking out their social media presence.
+There are ways to know if an employee is a good fit before you even contact them for an interview, one of which is checking out their social media presence.

 - What kinds of topics do they tweet about?

 - Is there anything about their Facebook picture that goes against the grain of the professionalism of their resume?

 Using social media as an informal background check is not recommended, but public information available on an IT staffing candidate can provide insights into their personality.